kimbali/pokemons-app/README.md

 ## TODO LIST

 - [ ] Register is prepared on the api to be stored in a data base.
-The first aproach was to store it in firebase but the future versions are willing to store it in mongoDB, as it was done in one of my personal projects. [see github project](https://github.com/kimbali/hostess1.0/tree/main/hostess-api)
+The first aproach was to store it in firebase but the future versions are willing to store it in mongoDB, as it was done in one of my personal projects. [see github project with authentication logic for two diferent type of users](https://github.com/kimbali/hostess1.0/tree/main/hostess-api)

 - [ ] ESLint and webpack integration.